What's on at Cygnet Theatre

 7:30pm and 1pm matinees

-A new play by Ashmeed Sohoye dir. by Krish Madray & Brandon Benoit-Joyce.
+World Premiere of a new play by Ashmeed Sohoye dir. by Krish Madray & Brandon Benoit-Joyce.

 Exeter Drama Company present The Many Ghosts of Bishop Phillpotts, a new play based on real events, from the life of Bishop Henry Phillpotts.
 Old foes and long buried controversies resurface, as Phillpotts confronts past battles, with the people; the press; and truth.
 Whose interests was he really serving?
 God’s; the peoples; or his own?
 Most of his accusers are familiar adversaries, but why is he being visited by Eric Williams, a man who would go on to be the first Prime Minister of Trinidad and Tobago?
 The play asks questions about the British Establishments relation to power; and control, its past and its present, secrets and lies.